r4j4h/jspackager-test/docs/bounded-contexts.md

 ## CLI Domain

-Responsible for taking a file or a list of files or a folder or list of folders and pairing them with any necessary metadata and passing them through the Compilation Domain, returning not only the final result but notifications of progress through the Domain.
+Responsible for taking a file or a list of files or a folder or list of folders and pairing them with any necessary metadata and passing them through the Dependency Resolution Domain and handing the result to the Compilation Domain, returning not only the final result but notifications of progress through the Domain.

 ## Dependency Resolution Domain